mattsumi/XMutualFollowingScraper/README.md

 - Make sure you're **fully logged in** to X/Twitter
 - Check if the **target account is private**
 - Verify the **username is correct** (no @ symbol needed)

+## Authentication Required
+To access your followers and following lists, you need to log in to X. Here’s how it works:
+1. The script launches Firefox and opens the X login page.
+2. You complete the login process (including any 2FA).
+3. Press ENTER in the terminal to confirm you’re signed in.
+4. The scraper resumes and begins collecting data.

 ### "Login verification failed"
 - Complete the **entire login process** including any 2FA